turingschool/backend-curriculum-site/module3/lessons/understanding_multitenancy.md

 1. How can we include and capture store/tenant information from our URLs?
 2. What extra work will we need to do in our controllers to account for this?

-## Workshop -- Adding Multitenant Stores to Storedom
+## Code Along -- Adding Multitenant Stores to Storedom

-For this workshop, you will work through the process of adding a concept of separate stores to the storedom project, and scoping items and orders so that they are attached to specific stores.
+For this, we will work through the process of adding a concept of separate stores to the storedom project, and scoping items and orders so that they are attached to specific stores.